Inquire about our weekly specials.

 Air plant Care instructions: picture

-Tip: If you do not have access to borehole or filtered water, fill a bucket with normal tap water and leave it outside for 48 hours to filter away most chemicals in the water.
+Tip: If you do not have access to borehole or rainwater, fill a bucket with normal tap water and leave it outside for 48 hours to filter away most chemicals in the water.
 Normal tap water won't damage or kill the plants, but filtered water does make a difference in how happy your air plant will be.

 Air Circulation: